WeChatCV/UnicBench/README.md

 ## 🎯 Highlights

-- **UnicEdit-10M**: A 10M-scale high-quality image editing dataset with diverse basic and complex editing tasks.
+- **UnicEdit-10M**: A quality-aware data curation pipeline with unified post-verification and a 10M-scale high-quality image editing dataset with diverse basic and complex editing tasks.
 - **Qwen-Verify**: A 7B dual-task expert model for efficient failure detection and instruction recaptioning.
 - **UnicBench**: A comprehensive benchmark with novel metrics (Non-edit Consistency, Reasoning Accuracy) for fine-grained diagnosis.